Meron-Gelbard/Java-app-CI-CD/README.md

 - The pipline updates a *Docker* image of the app using an included *Dockerfile*.

 - A *Python* script increments the app version on each pipeline run.
-The version is stored as a text file in *S3* and updated in the *"pom.xml"* file.
+The version is stored as a text file and updated in the *"pom.xml"* file.
+Updated file is then pushed back to the repo from inside the pipeline.

-- The pipeline pushes updates the *Docker* image in a *DockerHub* registry with a *<version>* and a *"latest"* tags.
+- The pipeline pushes and updates the *Docker* image in a *DockerHub* registry with a *<version>* and a *"latest"* tags.

-- The pipeline runs a *Terraform* module that deploys the app on *EC2* and creates a suitable security group. *EC2* is pre-configured to run the latest *Docker* image.
+- The pipeline runs a *Terraform* module that deploys a full VPC staging environment with the updated app running on an *EC2* and creates a suitable security group for connecting via SSH using the *EC2 Instance Connect* service. *EC2* is pre-configured with user-data to run the latest *Docker* image.

+**A Terraform Remote Backend will also be configured from inside the pipeline to allow remote management of the deployed Infrastructure from your local machine**

-- The app execution can be viewed in a terminal using *"AWS EC2 Instance Connect"* platform.
+- The app execution can be viewed in a terminal using *"AWS EC2 Instance Connect"* servive from the AWS console.

 ## How to Setup the pipeline, trigger it and view the results: